 I bet you will agree with me on this.
 Damn sure.
 After installing your WordPress, you will see dummy page (sample page) a dummy post like (Hello World!) and dummy comments.
 These are demo content that does not bear any significance to your website visitors.
 It’s therefore highly recommended to get rid of such non-essential material in your WordPress settings.

 To remove the dummy post in your WordPress settings, Navigate to ‘Post’ and hover to the dummy post (Hello World!).
-Click the trash link on it.
-Make surely to delete the post permanently through the trash box.
+So, click on the trash link.
+And, make surely to delete the post permanently through the trash box.

 For the dummy page, go to pages and hover to the dummy page.
 Again click the trash link in it.
 Repeat the above step you used to delete the dummy page permanently.